Marauders (comics): Later teams

 The Marauders play a major role in X-Men: Messiah Complex, sent by Sinister to track down the first mutant child born after "M-Day," an event that stripped most mutants of their X-genes and powers.
 During a battle on Muir Island, the Marauders Scrambler and Vertigo seemingly die.
-Mr. Sinister is killed by Mystique, but is able to transfer his consciousness into a host before then growing a new clone body for himself.
+Mister Sinister is killed by Mystique, but transfers his consciousness into a host and creates a new clone body for himself.